- Therapy Modalities Glossary

 This therapy creates a hierarchy of fears, starting with situations that cause mild anxiety and gradually working up to more challenging scenarios.
 Through repeated exposure without engaging in safety behaviors or compulsions, people learn that their anxiety naturally decreases over time and that their feared consequences don't materialize.

-What can I expect from an Exposure and Response Prevention session?
+What can I expect from sessions in Exposure and Response Prevention?

 In a typical Exposure and Response Prevention session, you might work with your therapist to: